We Only Represent Clients In Michigan

 If you are facing the challenge of restoring your driving privileges in Michigan, it is essential to have experienced legal support by your side.
-At Michigan Defense Law, our Michigan license restoration attorneys can assist you through the complex substance abuse evaluation process and license restoration hearings.
+At Michigan Defense Law, our Michigan license restoration attorney Paul J. Tafelski, can guide you through the substance abuse evaluation process and license restoration hearings.
 Our team can help ensure that every aspect of your case is thoroughly prepared and presented to maximize your chances of success.
 Contact us today at (248) 451-2200 to schedule a consultation and take the first step towards regaining your driving privileges.

 What is Substance Abuse Evaluation?